mcnuttandrew/color-buddy/public/lang-docs.md

-### Negative palettes should not have light colors, particularly greens
+### Negative palettes should not have light colors, particularly greens [sequential, diverging, categorical] tags required: (negative)

 Description: Palettes that seek to be negative should not have light colors, particularly greens.
 See "Affective color in visualization" for more.